hernantz/blog/content/its-the-competition-stupid.md

 Every policy that any organization imposes is an experiment basically.
-If the organization affects too many people (an entire nation for example), the experiment feels a lot like puting all the eggs in the same basket.
+If the organization affects too many people (an entire nation for example), the experiment feels a lot like putting all the eggs in the same basket.

 Governments make decisions that are difficult in nature (basically they regulate how people should live), which is very dangerous if there is only one